duckietown/course-RH/book/duckietown-robotics-development/04_basic_robot_behaviors/01_duckietown_code_structure.md

 In order to develop new functionality within the Duckietown eco-system you need to know how the existing code is structured.
 This module will introduce you to the top-level structure and the references that can help you to find out more.

 While on the outside Duckietown seems to be all about a simple toy car with some duckies on top, once you deep dive you will find out that it is much bigger on the inside (just like a TARDIS).
 It's not only about cars, but also boats and drones.
-And you can run the same code on a real bot, in simulation, or in a competitive AI Driving Olympics environment.
+And you can run the same code on a real Duckiebot, in simulation, or in a competitive AI Driving Olympics environment.
 You can also use some of the dozen projects done before.
 As we clearly cannot cover everything in a concise way, this module will instead focus only on the code the runs on a Duckiebot during the standard demos, e.g. Lane Following and Indefinite Navigation.

 <div class='requirements' markdown='1'>
   Requires: [Docker basics](#docker-basics)